casys-kaist/slow-memory-emulation/README.md

 * By slowing down the memory performance of one node in a two-socket system, it emulates a heterogeneous memory system.
 Therefore, this tool assumes a two-socket system.
 Otherwise, it will not work as expected.
 * Memory bandwidth throttling is a widely used technique to lower the performance of a memory system.
-However, throttling memory bandwidth may not work if the memory bandwidth usage of a workload is lower than the throttled memory bandwidth.
+However, throttling memory bandwidth may not slowdown a workload work if the memory bandwidth usage of the workload is lower than the throttled memory bandwidth.
 Therefore, in addition to memory bandwidth throttling, memory bandwidth saturation is used.
 * We borrow the core mechanism of memory bandwidth throttling from [Quartz](https://github.com/HewlettPackard/quartz).
 Quartz writes a specific to a designated address (0x190 in the example below) to throttle the memory bandwidth.